KEY LEARNING POINTS

 In Belgium 30 local councils across much of the Flanders region teamed up to establish a not-for-profit agency – Interleuven – which acts as an ‘Inter-municipal Service Association’ that provides expert support for all the councils on a wide range of infrastructure and construction projects.
 The agency has 70 staff with a mix of construction, property, road/transport infrastructure and planning skills.
 One strand of its work involves the provision of serviced building plots and support for group projects - in each case working in close co-operation with the council where the project is located.
 In a typical year the agency delivers 50-100 development opportunities.

-In the UK public sector organisations could work together to establish similar structures to help pool resources and skills; perhaps working jointly with county councils, Local Enterprise Partnerships or organisations such as Improvement & Efficiency Social Enterprise (iESE).
+In the UK public sector organisations could work together to establish similar structures to help pool resources and skills; perhaps working jointly with other councils, Local Enterprise Partnerships or organisations such as Improvement & Efficiency Social Enterprise (iESE).

 Improvement & Efficiency Social Enterprise is a not for profit local authority mutual with members across England, Wales and Northern Ireland, and it is dedicated to creating improved public services that cost less to run.
 It has already worked with members to facilitate the use of Local Development Orders and has a strong track record of creating effective shared organisations.
 We believe it has the skills and capacity to help councils manage the creation and sale of serviced building plots and/or to help facilitate opportunities for building groups.